Francisco-Fonseca-MDD/ReBit-client/README.md

     - create a .env file following the .env.sample file example
     - npm start to launch (REQUIRES SERVER TO BE RUNNING)

+    for server side make sure to create a database and: npm run migrate
+    npm run seed

 ## API references

     GET /games